bpeter340/AnimalIdentifier/README.md

 - Polymorphism
 - Software Reuse

 To test our implementation skills, all of our assignments built upon each other.
-Initially we were given a program that read an image file and decided what was in that image using a machine learning api. *Our objective, as students, was to add functionality to that program through object orientation.*
+Initially we were given a program that read an image file and discovered the contents of the image using a machine learning api. *Our objective, as students, was to add functionality to that program using object orientation techniques.*

 ## How this works?
 This program uses the Microsoft Azure Computer Vision api to determine the content of image files.
 Data derived from the **Tag** and **Confidence** features were used in the implementation of this program.